mdn/content/files/en-us/web/api/webrtc_api/signaling_and_video_calling/index.md

 #### Dealing with state changes

-There are a number of additional events you can set listeners for which notifying your code of a variety of state changes.
+There are a number of additional events you can set listeners for, which can be used to notify your code of a variety of state changes.
 We use three of them: {{domxref("RTCPeerConnection.iceconnectionstatechange_event", "iceconnectionstatechange")}}, {{domxref("RTCPeerConnection.icegatheringstatechange_event", "icegatheringstatechange")}}, and {{domxref("RTCPeerConnection.signalingstatechange_event", "signalingstatechange")}}.

 ##### ICE connection state